UnforeseenOcean/TBTimer/README.md

 # TBTimer
 An AutoHotKey application designed to measure time spent inside a specific window

+## How to use
+This application is very simple to use, it takes more time to type this out than to actually use the program.
+1. Run the script or the precompiled EXE (**ALWAYS check the hash before using**)
+2. From the drop-down list below the language selector and "Target Window" text, select the first option called `<< Update/Mise à jour >>`
+3. It will be populated with the list of windows it saw at that moment, pick one that matches your required window's name
+4. Select whether or not to be more strict about the idle time (Strict Mode toggle changes the idle detection threshold from 10 seconds to 5 seconds)
+5. Press Start then start using your application normally
+6. When you're finished, press Stop
+7. Press "Copy Time" to copy the currently displayed time
+8. Press Reset to initialize the application state back to 0
+9. Press Exit to quit, or you can just close the window

 ## Limitations
 - This can only see titles of windows that are not "widget" windows (appears in Alt-Tab picker)
 - This can only find windows with the **name** you selected from the list (duplicate windows are not filtered well)